puppetlabs/puppetlabs-apache/README.md

 - `package_name`: Names the package that installs `php_mod`.
 - `path`: Defines the path to the `mod_php` shared object (`.so`) file.
 - `source`: Defines the path to the default configuration.
-Valid options include a `puppet:///` paths.
+Valid options include a `puppet:///` path.
 - `template`: Defines the path to the `php.conf` template Puppet uses to generate the configuration file.
 - `content`: Adds arbitrary content to `php.conf`.